Dr Jeremy H. Kidwell

 Biography

-Broadly speaking, I am an interdisciplinary scholar:聽trained in ethics and constructive theology with a background in聽the聽humanities, particularly literature and music.
+I am an interdisciplinary scholar: trained in ethics and philosophical theology with a background in the humanities, particularly literature and music.
 I also have a decade of prior experience working in the high-tech sector.
-My work explores the problems facing our civilizations and ecologies without deference to disciplinary silos and as a result it is聽both critical and constructive, data driven and humanistic.
-I hope that my work can participate in a broader effort to stitch back together the themes of "nature" and "culture" in the mode of a聽field philosopher聽allowing an聽ethnographic and quantitatively generated understanding of grassroots problems and interests to illuminate my constructive ethical reflections.
+My work explores the problems facing our societies and ecologies without deference to disciplinary silos and as a result it is both critical and constructive, data driven and humanistic.
+I hope that my work can participate in a broader effort to stitch back together the themes of "nature" and "culture" in the mode of a field philosopher allowing an ethnographic and quantitatively generated understanding of grassroots problems and interests to illuminate my constructive ethical reflections.

 Postgraduate supervision

 Given that my own work is interdisciplinary, I welcome enquiries from prospective research students on a variety of topics in theological ethics carried out in the form of constructive critical reflection or ethnographic inquiry.
-To get a better sense of my work, have a look over my website at jeremykidwell.info, but my current areas of work include: environmental ethics (or 鈥渞eligion and ecology鈥), technology, business and organisational ethics, design and aesthetics, and the integration of ethical reasoning with biblical exegesis.
+To get a better sense of my work, have a look over my website at https://jeremykidwell.info and also some notes of guidance I've prepared around my style of supervision and topics I cover which can be found here: https://wiki.sailf.in/en/so-you-want-to-phd.

 Find out more - our PhD Theology and Religion page has information about doctoral research at the University 麻豆精选.